saraa-sunny/breastcancer-prediction/README.md

 First, we collect the Wisconsin Breast Cancer (Diagnostic) dataset.
 We look into the overall information of the dataset like columns, data types, missing values.

 * #### Exploratory Data Analysis and Preprocessing:
-We clean and preprocess the data for the model like removing unwanted columns,encode categorical variables.Next we use visualizations like a heatmap to see how features relate to each other.
+We clean and preprocess the data for the model like removing unwanted columns,encode categorical variables.
+Next we use visualizations like a heatmap to see how features relate to each other.
 Then we will split the data into features (the characteristics used for prediction) and the target (the diagnosis: malignant or benign).We will also scale the feature data so that all values are on a similar scale.

 * #### Model Training: